govert/VibeServing/docs/getting_started.md

    python examples/simple_server.py
    ```

 The example server simply echoes requests using an LLM call (not yet implemented).
-Future updates will include a full example and a test harness.
+See [example_service.md](example_service.md) for details on the planned behavior and test tooling.

+VibeStudio will provide a graphical view of prompts and traffic once the server is integrated.